 - Your benefit is not reduced as much if you begin receiving it early (see section on Receiving your pension benefit).

-- You have additional payment options, including a lump sum (see section on Payment options).
+- You have additional payment options (see section on Payment options).

 - Your Social Security offset may be less (see section on Pension options).